Eurydia/notes-on-clean-programming-language/README.md

-# cleanpedia
+# Cleanpedia

 A language reference for Clean.

-Ths repo contains the source code for Cleanpedia.
+This repo contains the source code for Cleanpedia.